-We used it in the 2017 Kia Sportage for the sake of this feature in order to give you a run down of everything Apple CarPlay can do and how it works if you're someone who already has a CarPlay-compatible car, or if you don't, why it's a technology you'll want your next car to have if you're an Apple user.
+This feature gives you a run down of everything Apple CarPlay can do and how it works if you're someone who already has a CarPlay-compatible car, or if you don't, why it's a technology you'll want your next car to have if you're an Apple user.

 What is Apple CarPlay?

 Apple CarPlay is the tech giant's foray into in-car technology.
-It puts certain features of your iPhone onto a CarPlay-equipped car's built-in display, allowing drivers to do what they want on their phone while driving.
+It puts certain features of your iPhone onto a CarPlay-equipped car's built-in display, allowing drivers to use those features safely when driving.

 At the heart of CarPlay is Apple's personal assistant Siri, enabling you to do tasks such as make a call, dictate and send a message or have a received message dictated to you all through voice control.
 CarPlay can also be controlled with the knobs, dials and buttons in your car though, as well as the touchscreen.

 Naturally, CarPlay only supports Apple iPhones and is compatible with models from the iPhone 5 and newer running iOS 7 and above.
-If you have an Android device, such as a Samsung Galaxy S8 or S9, you'll need to read our feature on Android Auto explored instead.
+If you have an Android device, you'll need to read our feature on Android Auto explored instead.

 Apple CarPlay: How to set it up